John Emburey: Playing career

 Later in his Test career, Emburey tended to be picked for single Tests in England, as happened in 1993 against Australia, when statistically, he was the leading all rounder in the country, and 1995 against the West Indies.
 Broadly from 1987 his bowling was less effective in test cricket, although his batting became more successful; from February 1987 his Test wickets averaged almost twice as much as they had before.

 At county level, Emburey's Middlesex career coincided with that of Phil Edmonds.
 The right and left arm spin combination was a powerful contribution towards Middlesex's successes in the 1980s.
 They also combined at England level, although the pair also sometimes competed for the same place in the Test team.
 A highlight of Emburey's Middlesex career was taking 12 wickets in a single day in a championship match at Lord's in 1980.
 He scored the winning runs from the last ball as Middlesex won the final of the NatWest Bank Trophy in 1984, and was man of the match when Middlesex won the Benson & Hedges Cup final in 1986 (in both cases defeating Kent).
 Between 1977 and 1993, the County won the County Championship outright five times, with one shared title in 1977.

 Emburey holds the dubious distinction of being the highest England Test run-scorer never to have made a Test century.
-Emburey held the batting record for the highest innings made entirely from boundaries.
-Despite his chronic lack of footwork, he scored 46 for the England XI against Tasmania at Hobart in 1986–87, with ten fours and a six.
+For a while, Emburey also held the batting record for the highest first-class innings made entirely from boundaries: Despite his chronic lack of footwork, he scored 46 for the England XI against Tasmania at Hobart in 1986–87, with ten fours and a six.
+This record was subsequently surpassed in 2006 by Mark Pettini.

 Whilst not the most agile in the field, he seldom dropped anything, pulling off many a stunning catch, often at gully, and had an excellent arm in the deep.